 In the setting just described, suppose that \(X\) has the exponential distribution on \((S, \cdot)\) with parameter \(\bs p = \left(p_{i_k}: k \in \N_+\right) \in \ms P\) where \(p_{i_k} = 1 / (1 + q^k)\) for \(k \in \N_+\), and where \(q \in (0, 1)\).
 Then \begin{align*} \E(M) &= \frac{q}{1 - q} \\ \var(M) &= \frac{q}{1 - q} + \frac{q^2}{1 - q^2} \\ \E(t^M) &= \prod_{k = 1}^\infty \frac{1}{1 + q^k (1 - t)}, \quad |t| \lt \frac{1}{1 + q} \\ \P(X \in E) &= \prod_{k = 1}^\infty \frac{1 + 2 q^k}{(1 + q^k)^2} \end{align*}

-We give another representation in terms of independent Poisson variables.
+We give another representation of an exponential variable for \((S, \cdot)\) in terms of independent Poisson variables.
 This was obtained by Lin, but we give an alternate derivation based on the exponential distribution.
-We give the result first in terms of the parameters of the prime powers.
+We give the result here in terms of the parameters of the prime powers, and in Section 4 in terms of Dirichlet distributions.

 Suppose that \(X\) has the exponential distribution on \((S, \cdot)\) with parameter \(\bs p \in \ms P\).
 For \(x \in S_+\), let \(\lambda_x = (1 - p_i)^n / n\) if \(x = i^n\) for some \(i \in I\) and \(n \in \N_+\), and let \(\lambda_x = 0\) otherwise.
 Then \(X\) can be written in the form \[X = \prod_{x \in S_+} x^{V_x}\] where \((V_x: x \in S_+)\) is a sequence of independent variables and \(V_x\) has the Poisson distribution with parameter \(\lambda_x\) for \(x \in S_+\).

 We start with the representation in .
-By results in Section 4.1, we can write the geometrically distributed prime exponents in the form \[N_i = \sum_{n = 1}^\infty n V_{i n}, \quad i \in I\] where \(\{V_{i n}: i \in I, \, n \in \N_+\}\) are independent and \(V_{i n}\) has the Poisson distribution with parameter \((1 - p_i)^n / n\) for \(i \in I\) and \(n \in \N_+\).
-Substituting we have \[X = \prod_{i \in I} i^{N_i} = \prod_{i \in I} \prod_{n = 1}^\infty i^{n V_{i n}} = \prod_{i \in I} \prod_{n = 1}^\infty (i^n)^{V_{i n}}\] Now, for \(x \in S_+\), let \(V_x = V_{i n}\) if \(x = i^n\) for some \(i \in I\) and \(n \in \N_+\), and let \(V_x = 0\) otherwise.
+By results in Section 4.1, we can write the geometrically distributed prime exponents in the form \[N_i = \sum_{n = 1}^\infty n V_{i, n}, \quad i \in I\] where \(\{V_{i, n}: i \in I, \, n \in \N_+\}\) are independent and \(V_{i, n}\) has the Poisson distribution with parameter \((1 - p_i)^n / n\) for \(i \in I\) and \(n \in \N_+\).
+Substituting we have \[X = \prod_{i \in I} i^{N_i} = \prod_{i \in I} \prod_{n = 1}^\infty i^{n V_{i, n}} = \prod_{i \in I} \prod_{n = 1}^\infty (i^n)^{V_{i, n}}\] Now, for \(x \in S_+\), let \(V_x = V_{i, n}\) if \(x = i^n\) for some \(i \in I\) and \(n \in \N_+\), and let \(V_x = 0\) otherwise.
 Then \((V_x: x \in S_+)\) is a sequence of independent variables, \(V_x\) has the Poisson distribution with parameter \(\lambda_x\) for \(x \in S_+\), and \[X = \prod_{x \in S_+} x^{V_x}\]

 The exponential distribution on \((S, \cdot)\) is a compound Poisson distribution.
-Once again we give the result first in terms of the parameters of the prime powers.
+Once again we give the result in terms of the parameters of the prime powers, and in Section 4 in terms of Dirichlet distributions.

 Suppose that \(X\) has the exponential distribution on \((S, \cdot)\) with parameter \(\bs p = (p_i: i \in I) \in \ms P\).
 Then \(X\) has a compound Poisson distribution.
 Specifically \[X = V_1 V_2 \cdots V_M\] where \(\bs V = (V_1, V_2, \ldots)\) is a sequence of independent copies of \(V\), where in turn \(V\) takes values in the set of prime powers \(\{i^n: i \in I, \, n \in \N_+\}\) and has probability density function \[\P(V = i^n) = -\frac{(1 - p_i)^n}{n \sum_{j \in I} \ln p_j}, \quad i \in I, \, n \in \N_+\] The random index \(M\) is independent of \(\bs V\) and has the Poisson distribution with parameter \(-\sum_{i \in I} \ln p_i\).